You Have The Applicants--What Comes Next?

 During this step, it can help to refer back to the ideal candidate you defined in step one and compare your actual candidates to the profile you created - but remember, no candidate will perfectly match your “ideal.”

-Instead, consider a list of must-have qualities, such as experience and education, and nice-to-have qualities, that are preferred but not required.
-Utilizing an automated pre-screening tool can help to accelerate this process, ensuring that candidates receive a timely response - especially if moving on to the next step: the interview stage.
+Instead, consider a list of must-have qualities, such as experience and education, and nice-to-have qualities that are preferred but not required.
+An automated pre-screening tool can help accelerate this process, ensuring that candidates receive a timely response - especially if moving on to the next step: the interview stage.

 Interview

 Once candidates have been screened, it is time to begin scheduling and conducting interviews.
 An essential aspect of this process is scheduling for convenience and efficiency.
 Most candidates you will be interviewing are likely also scheduling interviews with other companies.
-For this reason, it is critical to schedule interviews in a timely manner and find times that are convenient for your candidates.
+For this reason, it is critical to schedule interviews promptly and find convenient times for your candidates.

-Calendar applications can help recruiters balance scheduling conflicts, especially if several interviews are involved in the process.
+Calendar applications can help recruiters balance scheduling conflicts, especially if several interviews are involved.
 This can help both parties easily match availability and accelerate the scheduling process, thus ensuring that all candidates can be met.
-Offering slots during lunchtime or around typical working hours can also be beneficial to those currently employed.
+Offering slots during lunchtime or around typical working hours can also benefit those currently employed.

 Reference Check

-Once a candidate has completed the interview process and is a top contender for the position, it is a good idea to run a reference check.
-This practice can be highly helpful in deciding between several qualified candidates, in addition to verifying their skills and experience.
+A reference check is a good idea once a candidate completes the interview process and is a top contender for the position.
+This practice can be highly helpful in deciding between several qualified candidates and verifying their skills and experience.

-It is important during this stage to be patient and not dismiss any potential candidates until a candidate has accepted an offer with all conditions met and a start date agreed upon.
-If not, you run the risk of one candidate changing their mind or failing pre-employment testing.
+It is essential during this stage to be patient and not dismiss any potential candidates until a candidate has accepted an offer with all conditions met and a start date agreed upon.
+If not, you risk one candidate changing their mind or failing pre-employment testing.

 If that’s the case, you have lost excellent backup candidates by preemptively rejecting other candidates, as it is very difficult to bring back a candidate once dismissed.
 Instead, keep in touch with potential candidates during the reference check process and let them know they are still under consideration until a new hire is confirmed.